avsoto/avsoto/README.md

 ### :octocat: About Me

-Full Stack Developer with experience in web solutions and a mobile-first approach.
-With training from Laboratoria and the Instituto San Ignacio de Loyola, I excel in creating intuitive and functional applications, applying agile methodologies (SCRUM), and working with both frontend and backend technologies.
+Backend Developer specialized in Software Engineering, passionate about creating digital solutions that enhance people's lives through efficient, secure, and scalable applications.
+With training from Laboratoria and the Instituto San Ignacio de Loyola.

 I am currently expanding my backend development skills with Java in the Tech Girls Power program by NTT Data.
 With advanced proficiency in English (C2) and intermediate proficiency in Portuguese (B2), I focus on process optimization and improving user experience.